iotaledger/tips/text/0017-message/0017-message.md

 1. The message size must not exceed 32 KiB (32 * 1024 bytes).
 2. When parsing the message is complete, there should not be any trailing bytes left that were not parsed.
-3. If the `payload type` is in the core payload range (0-127) and the node is familiar with it, or if it is above this range.
+3. If the `payload type` is known to the node.
 4. If the [Message PoW Hash](https://github.com/Wollac/protocol-rfcs/blob/message-pow/text/0024-message-pow/0024-message-pow.md) will contain at least the number of trailing 0 trits the node defines as required.
 5. `Parents' length` must be between 1-8.